marketing to snobs

 Marketing to Snobs

-While we were traveling to WordCamp Kansas City, Rosie told me I was a tea snob.
+While we were traveling to a conference once, Rosie told me I was a tea snob.
 True, I was bypassing the teabags in the hotel room for my preferred brand, an ample stock of which I had brought with me.
 Equally true, I choose which restaurant to visit for breakfast based on the quality of tea I’ll find there.
 And it’s not just brands; the equipment and processes used in brewing the tea also matter.

 Does that make me a tea snob?
 I don’t quiz waiters or berate baristas or exhaust companions with lots of tea-related information they don’t care to hear.
 But I do have high standards.
 That says something about me as a consumer.
 I care about the quality, I’ll read and pay attention to large amounts of information, I’m willing to try new things if a trusted adviser recommends it, I know my own mind and am unlikely to have second thoughts later, and I don’t much care what it costs to get what I want.